 What is the national drug helpline?

 The National Drug Hotline is an organization dedicated to helping those struggling with substance abuse and addiction.
 The organization was founded by a group of individuals who have been directly and indirectly affected by substance abuse in their lives.
-The National Drug Helpline strives to make the SAMHSA hotline number, and other hotline numbers, accessible to anyone in need.
+We have lost loved ones to addiction and some of us have faced addiction ourselves.
+The National Drug Helpline strives to make hotline numbers accessible to anyone in need.
 You can read more about The National Drug Hotline on our About page.

 Who answers the phone?